San Fernando, Trinidad & Tobago

 What do expats find most challenging?

 "Expats in San Fernando often find the local dialect, a unique blend of English, Hindi, Spanish, and African languages, challenging to understand and speak fluently.
 The laid-back, 'island time' attitude can also be a significant adjustment for those used to a more fast-paced, punctual lifestyle.
 The high crime rate, particularly in certain areas, can be a concern for expats, making personal safety a constant consideration.
 The heat and humidity of the tropical climate can also be difficult to adjust to, particularly for those from cooler climates.
 Additionally, navigating the local bureaucracy can be a challenge, with processes often being slow and complicated.
-Lastly, while Trinidad & Tobago is a multicultural society, some expats may experience culture shock due to differences in social norms, customs, and traditions," commented one expat who made the move to San Fernando.
+Lastly, while Trinidad & Tobago is a multicultural society, some expats may experience culture shock due to differences in social norms, customs, and traditions," remarked one expat who made the move to San Fernando.

 Is there a lot of crime in San Fernando?